 For specific requirements of each program, consult the program listing in this Bulletin.

-Interdisciplinary in design, the joint M.A. degree in women's and gender studies and a discipline aims to give M.A. and Ph.D. students a solid grounding in their discipline-specific program while offering them the tools with which to incorporate women's and gender studies into their areas of research.
+Joint degree programs allow students to pursue two courses of study and earn a single degree.
+Interdisciplinary in design, the joint MA degree in Women's, Gender, and Sexuality Studies and a discipline aims to give MA and PhD students a solid grounding in their discipline-specific program while offering them the tools with which to incorporate Women's, Gender, and Sexuality Studies into their areas of research.

-This joint master's option, which may be pursued as a terminal degree or along the way to the Ph.D., is available in several programs that are listed in the "Women's and Gender Studies" section of the catalog.
-Consult the relevant sections of this Bulletin regarding the joint Ph.D. degree programs in NEJS and sociology, and sociology and social policy.
+This joint master's option, which may be pursued as a terminal degree or along the way to the PhD, is available in several programs that are listed in the "Women's, Gender, and Sexuality Studies" section of the catalog.
+Consult the relevant sections of this Bulletin regarding the joint PhD degree program in Sociology and Social Policy.